Diphosphorus trisulfide

-Diphosphorus trisulfide (sometimes called phosphorus trisulfide) is a phosphorus sulfide with the formula of P2S3.
-The substance is highly unstable and difficult to study.
+Diphosphorus trisulfide (sometimes called phosphorus trisulfide) is a hypothetical phosphorus sulfide with the formula of P2S3.
 In contrast, the formal dimer P_{4}S_{6} is well-known.

 History

 Early reports that diphosphorous trisulfide could be formed by heating red phosphorus and sulfur were shown to be incorrect by Helff in 1893.
 Its existence was again reported by Ralston and Wilkinson in 1928.
-In 1959, Pitochelli and Audrieth showed that the substance existed by X-ray diffraction but did not succeed in fully isolating it.
+In 1959, Pitochelli and Audrieth attempted to prepare P2S3 via the reaction 2PCl3 + 3H2S -> P2S3 + 6HCl, instead obtaining an equimolar mixture of P4S5 and P4S7 following recrystallization in carbon disulfide.
 In 1997, Lohr and Sundholm published a theoretical analysis of the potential structures of this molecular substance.

 In 2017, Xiao proposed that a 2D crystallisation of P2S3 was possible based on computer simulations.
 Xiao suggested that nanoribbons and nanotubes of the material may have applications in semiconductor electronics.

-Properties

-P2S3 is highly flammable.
-The solid may spontaneously ignite with moist air or in contact with water.
-Produces phosphoric acid and hydrogen sulfide, a toxic flammable gas in reaction with water.
-P2S3 is a strong reducing agent.
-Reacts vigorously with oxidizing agents, including inorganic oxoacids, organic peroxides and epoxides.
-Produce acidic and corrosive phosphorus pentoxide and sulfur dioxide when burned.